Gangnam Jaw Dental

 ※.
 There are three types of MCB splint.

-The second one is worn when sleeping or exercising , and it does not change and should be worn within 8hours.(Patent in Progress)
+The third one is worn when sleeping or exercising , and it does not change and should be worn within 8hours.(Patent in Progress)

 Korea, Japan(Patent) / USA, European Union, China (Patent in progress)